SudhagarS/pry-state/README.md

 ## Roadmap

 1. Indicate the CHANGE in value between pry sessions by different color.
+[DONE]
 2. Associate the variables with numbers, and support command to evaluate the variable through these numbers. eg. command 's1' will show the value of first variable and so on.

 ## Contributing